|Name of course|

 Basic Scientific Theory and Research Methods in Social Work

 Faculty of health and occupational studies

 In order to register on your course, you first need to create a user account.
 Read more about how to activate your user account in our guide, "Five steps to get started".

 If you do not register on time, you will lose your place on the course.
 Please contact your course administrator before the end of the registration period if you are experiencing problems with course registration.

 If you are conditionally admitted you are not able to register on the course yourself.

 Period for course registration: 30 November – 13 december

 Lectures and seminars

 The course proceeds with a combination of lectures, seminars and practical exercises.
-The details and schedule are given in the course’s study guide which is available on blackboard latest one week before the course begins.
+The details and schedule are given in the course’s study guide which is available on Canvas latest one week before the course begins.
 Please note that changes may occur in the schedule.
-Notification of changes are communicated through blackboard.
+Notification of changes are communicated through Canvas.

 All seminars and practical exercises are compulsory; that is, full attendance and participation is obligatory.
 Seminars are part of the examination.
 It is desirable that students attend all the lectures, although attendance is not compulsory (except for the introductory lecture).